tiwarirabi/ioenote/README.md

 # mvc-starter-php

-This is a mvc-starter for php and mysql database.
+This is a mvc-starter for php.

 ### Installation
 Clone this repo inside your htdocs folder